-The fourth-grade music curriculum encourages students to develop a familiarity with modern and historical instruments of the orchestra and to create original music.
-In conjunction with the fourth-grade medieval times social studies unit, the class delves into the music, instruments, and social context of the medieval period.
+The fourth-grade music curriculum encompasses two separate but connected courses of Music/Band and Music/Chorus.
+The course encourages students to develop a familiarity with music history, note and rhythmic reading and execution, fine and gross motor skills, and to create their own original music.
 Fourth graders create original compositions utilizing music software.
 They also help create the songs for their class play, employing compositional and song-writing strategies that emphasize creating music and lyrics to fit the context of the story.
 Students learn through instruments, voices, manipulatives, movement, improvisation, and integration with their music curriculum.
-In addition to the class play, each student participates in the Lower School Chorus and the Lower School Band.
-Fourth graders also attend an annual performance of the Boston Symphony Orchestra.
+Fourth grade students participate in the Thanksgiving and Holiday Assemblies, the Lower School Visual and Performing Arts Assembly, and their class play.